If you’re curious about Graham/Lewis’ first novel, Hike and the Aeroplane is worth a look even though it bears little resemblance to his later novels.

 Publication Date: 1912

-Genre: Fiction
+Genre: Fiction – Young Adult

-If I had been a young teenager in 1912, I likely would have eaten up Sinclair Lewis’ first published novel, Hike and the Aeroplane
+If I had been a young teenager in 1912, I likely would have eaten up Sinclair Lewis’ first published novel, Hike and the Aeroplane.

 Hike and his best buddy, Poodle, are the early versions of the Hardy Boys.
 They are high schoolers who do almost everything well—usually better than the grownups around them.
 They solve mysteries and make daring escapes and rescues while dealing with the challenges of growing up.

-If you’re not curious, though, give this one a pass.
-And be thankful he grew up to write those brilliant adult novels of the 1920s.
+If you’re not curious, though, give Hike and the Aeroplane a pass.
+And be thankful Sinclair Lewis grew up to write those brilliant adult novels of the 1920s.